Ebere-Azubuike/Students-Learning-Performance/README.md

 # Here's the dashboard i came up with
 <img width="1207" height="665" alt="image" src="https://github.com/user-attachments/assets/a7fb5240-1e55-4f42-9f38-dac93ce57e63" />

-# Conclusion
+# Conclusion & Recommendations
-In summary, the average score of students before the pandemic (66.09) slightly increased after the pandemic (69.17). which signifies that students' performance had a gradual boost during the pandemic as a result of e-learning implementation.
+1. In summary, the average score of students before the pandemic (66.09) slightly increased after the pandemic (69.17). which signifies that students' performance had a gradual boost during the pandemic as a result of e-learning implementation.

+2. Considering the positive on the performance of students using e-learning tools during pandemic, resources should be deployed to make advanced learning tools like laptops and wireless networks available for students.

+3. It is evident that students complain of high stress levels during physical classes, academic tutors should make the welfare of learners a paramount piriority.